mattvenn/big-led-driver/README.md

 1. R1 sets the LED current.
 1k works well at 12v supply.
 The lower the value the higher the current provided to the leds.
 See page 18 of the [Datasheet](http://www.ti.com/lit/ds/symlink/tlc5916.pdf)
 2. For cost reasons, the caps in the above list are sold in 10s only.
 3. For cost reasons, the header above will do 4 boards with a few left over.

+## Characteristics

+* with LEDs from [oomlout](http://oomlout.com) and a 1k current resistor, average current while counting is 120mA, all segments on is 200mA.
+* current sourced from !OE is 22uA.
+* current drawn by 5v line (logic supply) is 10mA.